raptor-ml/raptor/README.md

 * **Eliminate serving/training skew**: You can use the same code for training and production to avoid training serving skew.
 * **Real-time/on-demand**: Raptor optimizes feature calculations and predictions to be performed at the time of request.
-* **Seamless Caching and storage**: Raptor uses an integrated caching system, and store your historical data for training purposes.
+* **Seamless caching and storage**: Raptor uses an integrated caching system, and store your historical data for training purposes.
 So you won't need any other data storage system such as "Feature Store".
 * **Turns data science work into production artifacts**: Raptor implements best-practice functionalities of Kubernetes solutions, such as scaling, health, auto-recovery, monitoring, logging, and more.